Macadamia nut variety trials in NZ

 Growers attending the Torere Macadamia Field Days are able to view these nine superior commercial macadamia varieties and obtain comprehensive information to assist with their macadamia planting plans.

 Torere Macadamias have sole propagation rights for all the varieties they imported and trialled and maintain a register of those varieties in New Zealand.
-Growers are required to sign a non-propagation agreement on the purchase of the trees.
+Growers are required to sign Confidentiality and Non-propagation agreements on purchase of their trees.

 Torere Macadamias Limited commercial macadamia varieties display the following characteristics: